Adam Arkin

 Adam Arkin (born August 19, 1956) is an American actor and director.
-He is known for playing the role of Aaron Shutt on Chicago Hope.
+He is best known for playing the role of Aaron Shutt on Chicago Hope.
 He has been nominated for numerous awards, including a Tony (Best Actor, 1991, I Hate Hamlet) as well as three primetime Emmys, four SAG Awards (Ensemble, Chicago Hope), and a DGA Award (My Louisiana Sky).
 In 2002, Arkin won a Daytime Emmy for Outstanding Directing in a Children's Special for My Louisiana Sky.
 He is also one of the three actors to portray Dale "The Whale" Biederbeck on Monk.
 Between 2007 and 2009, he starred in Life.
 Beginning in 1990, he had a recurring guest role on Northern Exposure playing the angry, paranoid Adam, for which he received an Emmy nomination.
-In 2009, he portrayed villain Ethan Zobelle, a white separatist gang leader, in Sons of Anarchy and as Principal Ed Gibb in 8 Simple Rules (2003–2005).
-His father Alan Arkin and brother Matthew are also actors.
+In 2009, he portrayed villain Ethan Zobelle, a white separatist gang leader, in Sons of Anarchy and Principal Ed Gibb in 8 Simple Rules (2003–2005).
+His brother Matthew is also an actor, as was his father, Alan Arkin.

 Early life

-Arkin was born in Brooklyn, New York City, to actor, director and writer Alan Arkin and his first wife Jeremy Yaffe.
+Arkin was born in Brooklyn to actor, director and writer Alan Arkin and his first wife Jeremy Yaffe.
 Arkin joined his parents singing in the children's music group the Baby Sitters, along with Lee Hays and Doris Willens.
 He graduated from Horace Greeley High School in Chappaqua, New York.
 Arkin is Jewish.